 Bell II

-We arrived at about 11:00 a.m. and were told the accident happened around 8:00 a.m.
-Two injured men were transported to hospital by helicopter, with the highway remaining closed until about 1 p.m.
-It was re-opened only after investigators arrived by truck from Terrace to complete an accident assessment.
+We arrived at the accident spot at 11:00 a.m. and were told the accident happened at 8:00 a.m.
+Two injured men were transported to hospital by helicopter with the highway remaining closed until about 1 p.m.
+It was re-opened after investigators arrived from Terrace to complete an accident assessment.

 Looking east from the Cassiar Highway